-Interaction of Angeliq with other medicinal productsBased on in vitro inhibition studies and on in vivo interaction studies in female volunteers receiving steady-state doses of 3 mg drospirenone per day and omeprazole, simvastatin, or midazolam as marker substrate, a clinically relevant interaction of drospirenone with the cytochrome P450 enzyme mediated metabolism of other drugs is unlikely.Concomitant use of Angeliq and either NSAIDs or ACE inhibitors / angiotensin II receptor antagonists is unlikely to increase serum potassium.
+Effect of Angeliq on other medicinal productsIn vitro, drospirenone is capable to inhibit weakly to moderately the cytochrome P450 enzymes CYP1A1, CYP2C9, CYP2C19 and CYP3A4.Based on in vivo interaction studies in female volunteers using omeprazole, simvastatin, or midazolam as marker substrate, a clinically relevant interaction of drospirenone at doses of 3 mg with the cytochrome P450 enzyme mediated metabolism of other drugs is unlikely.Concomitant use of Angeliq and either NSAIDs or ACE inhibitors / angiotensin II receptor antagonists is unlikely to increase serum potassium.
 However, concomitant use of all these three types of medications together may cause a small increase in serum potassium, which is more pronounced in diabetic women.Hypertensive women treated with Angeliq and antihypertensive medications may experience an additional decrease in blood pressure (see section 4.4).

 PregnancyAngeliq is not indicated during pregnancy.
 If pregnancy occurs during medication with Angeliq, treatment should be discontinued promptly.
 No clinical data on exposed pregnancies are available for drospirenone.
 Animal studies have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.
 The results of most epidemiological studies to date relevant to inadvertent foetal exposure to combinations of oestrogens with other progestogens have not indicated a teratogenic or foetotoxic effect.